-ITSM methodologies range from long-established to lightweight, but each one is designed to improve IT's ability to serve the business.
+ITSM frameworks range from long-established to lightweight, but each one is designed to improve IT's ability to serve the business.

 When selecting from IT service management options, take into account the IT organization's size, maturity and roadmap, as well as business concerns.
-A disorganized and heavily regulated centralized IT group would benefit from IT Infrastructure Library (ITIL), for example, while a team tasked with rapid response to customer demands could make strides by incorporating Kaizen principles.
+A disorganized and heavily regulated centralized IT group would benefit from IT Infrastructure Library (ITIL) processes, for example, while a service desk team tasked with rapid response to customer demands could make strides by incorporating Kaizen principles.

-While each of the following ITSM methodologies is appropriate as the sole service management control in an organization, many IT shops mix and match tenets from a diverse set to tailor the best ITSM platform to their needs.
+While each of the following ITSM frameworks is appropriate as the sole service management control in an organization, many IT shops mix and match tenets from a diverse set to tailor the best ITSM implementation to their needs.

 Agile and DevOps: Agile is a collaborative process to accelerate software development and delivery.
 DevOps relies on automation and fosters close collaboration among developers, testers and IT operations staff.
 Results of Agile and DevOps used in combination include increased software deployment frequency, faster go to market, reduced failures and bugs, and better recovery or rollback from serious issues.

 Business Process Framework: This operational framework describes the business processes for telecom service providers and the interaction of important elements.
 Its Enhanced Telecom Operations Map explains business processes and interactions in three principal areas: strategy, infrastructure and product; operations; and enterprise management.